 We are honest with others and ourselves.
 We meet the highest ethical standards in all business dealings.
 We do what we say we will do.
 We accept responsibility and hold ourselves accountable for our actions and inactions.

 Excellence

-We strive for excellence in what we do, aiming for a high level of performance and operational efficiency.
+We strive for excellence in what we do, delivering a high level of performance and operational excellence, underpinned by continuous improvement of our systems and ways of working.